joseronierison/tetris_in_go/docs/adr/002_board_data_structure.md

 ## Consequences

 However it was really easy to draw the gameboard, compute the game rules required a step more since the data structure is a columns of lines instead of lines of columns.
+Currently the code is reversing it to compute game rules.

 ```
 the array goes